Old Gorhambury House

 Classical Doric columns stand on either side of an archway at ground level, with Ionic columns framing windows on the first floor.
 At the top is a royal coat of arms to Queen Elizabeth, and classical medallions and elaborately carved statues abound.

 By contrast with the porch, the rest of the house seems subdued, or perhaps 'overwhelmed' would be more apt.
 Unlike the porch, the main buildings are made of local flint, exposed now beneath a coating of pink plaster.
-It seems clear the Sir Nicholas used the cheaper flint but plastered it over to look like brick, which was the more expensive material at the time, and much more a symbol of high status and influence.
+It seems clear that Sir Nicholas used the cheaper flint but plastered it over to look like brick, which was the more expensive material at the time, and much more a symbol of high status and influence.

 The design was fairly traditional in Tudor times; a courtyard, with the main hall opposite the entrance porch.
 There was a galleried cloister on the west, with a chapel and clock tower, while to the east is an annexe used as a ballroom, and to the north is a smaller second court with offices and the kitchens.